gardener/gardener/docs/proposals/27-project-group.md

 This copying feature can become useful for future use cases, for example for sharing infrastructure credentials across different projects, by copying `SecretBinding`s.

-It will not be possible to add non-existent project to a project group.
+It will not be possible to add a non-existent project to a project group.
 This also means that if a project is deleted that is part of a project group, the controller should remove it.

 The `.spec.namespace` field in `ProjectGroup` will behave equally as the `Project` `.spec.namespace` field.